 Anterior prolapse (cystocele)

-For a mild or moderate anterior prolapse, nonsurgical treatment is often effective.
+Anterior prolapse is treatable.
+For a mild or moderate prolapse, nonsurgical treatment is often effective.
 In more severe cases, surgery may be necessary to keep the vagina and other pelvic organs in their proper positions.

 In mild cases of anterior prolapse, you may not notice any signs or symptoms.
 When signs and symptoms occur, they may include:

 - A feeling of fullness or pressure in your pelvis and vagina